Independent pre-tokenization decision support

 It is also intentionally conservative: when a case sits between verdict bands, the more cautious interpretation is usually chosen.

 No. TVAC provides informational decisionâsupport only.
+It does not provide legal, regulatory, financial, investment, tax, credit, yield, valuation, underwriting, or suitability advice.
 Jurisdictionâspecific matters must always be validated with qualified professionals.

 You should avoid entering sensitive personal data or unnecessary confidential commercial details.
 Use anonymised placeholders where possible, and share only what is necessary to evaluate structure and feasibility.